-Safeguarding all people is an important aspect of the wider role of pastoral and spiritual care provided in Spiritual Direction.
+Safeguarding people is an important aspect of the wider role of all pastoral and spiritual care.

 The Trust takes seriously the welfare of all people who are involved in its activities.

-Therefore the Trust recognises that it is the responsibility of each of its members to minimise the potential for any form of abuse including but not limited to the following: neglect, physical, sexual, spiritual, financial, psychological, or emotional abuse, and to report any abuse discovered or suspected.
-Each member of the Trust has a responsibility to report any abuse discovered or suspected.
+Therefore, the Trust recognises that it is the responsibility of each of the Trustees and Beneficiaries to minimise the potential for any form of abuse including but not limited to the following: neglect, physical, sexual, spiritual, financial, psychological, or emotional abuse, and to report any abuse discovered or suspected.
+Trustees and Beneficiaries of the Trust have a responsibility to report any abuse discovered or suspected.

-- have knowledge of local and national safeguarding legislation and policies as applying to Spiritual Direction and abide by those frameworks within which they minister
+- have knowledge of local and national safeguarding legislation and policies as applying to the forms of ministry they offer and abide by those frameworks within which they minister

 - be alert to potential indicators of abuse

 - be alert to the risks which individual abusers, or potential abusers, may pose

 - contribute to whatever actions are needed to safeguard and promote an individual’s welfare